csatar/csatar-october/Readme.md

 ### Adding new attributes to PermissionBasedAccess model's child classes

 When a new attribute or relation is added to a "PermissionBasedAccess" model child class and the new item should be visible on the frontend, a new "MandatePermission" should be added to the permissions' matrix.
 In order to automatically add the newly created item to every mandate type, log in to backend, go to `admin/csatar/csatar/seederdata/synchronizepermissionsmatrix` page and click the "Synchronize" button.
 This synchronization will scan all child classes of "PermissionBasedAccess" model and add a "Mandate permission" entry to the permissions matrix for every existing mandate type, based on child models "fillable", "belongsTo", "belongsToMany", "hasMany", "attachOne", "hasOne", "morphTo", "morphOne", "morphMany", "morphToMany", "morphedByMany", "attachMany", "hasManyThrough", "hasOneThrough" arrays.
 The new "Mandate permission" entry will have all permissions set to "null".
 Existing entries will not be affected.

+### Adding PWA support

+Since we don't have the root folder of the app under git, the `manifest.json` file is in the `csatar-theme` folder.
+After deploying the app to the server, the `manifest.json` file should be copied to the root folder of the app and the `.htaccess` file should be updated with the following line: `RewriteRule ^manifest.json - [L]`.
+This will make the `manifest.json` file accessible.